telerik/maui-docs/controls/dataform/grouping/overview.md

 * `GroupGenerated`&mdash;Raised when the data form is about to generate a group of items automatically.
 This event can be used to customize the automatic generation of groups in the data form, when the `Telerik.Maui.Controls.RadDataForm.AutoGenerateItems` property is `true` and group is not specified explicitly for the given category in the `Telerik.Maui.Controls.RadDataForm.Items` collection.
-It's possible to customize, replace or discard the generated group, before is added to the dataform.
+It's possible to customize, replace or discard the generated group, before is added to the DataForm.
 The `GroupGenerated` event handler receives two parameters:
 	* `sender` argument which is of type object, but can be cast to the `RadDataForm` type.
 	* `DataFormGroupGeneratedEventArgs` which has a reference to the `GroupName`(`string`)&mdash;Gets the unique name of the group to generate, `Group`(`DataFormGroup`)&mdash;Specifies the group, which is generated for the specified unique name.
 To skip the generation of the group, set this property to null.